sinanshamsudheen/TrustLab/BruteforceAnomaly/README.md

 # Start the service using systemd
 sudo systemctl start bruteforce-anomaly

+# If there's an error, check paths in the service file
+# sudo nano /etc/systemd/system/bruteforce-anomaly.service
+# Update WorkingDirectory and ExecStart paths if needed, then:
+# sudo systemctl daemon-reload && sudo systemctl restart bruteforce-anomaly

 # Enable the service to start at boot
 sudo systemctl enable bruteforce-anomaly
 ```